Ground-level ozone: Health effects

+In addition to respiratory irritation, ground-level ozone exposure is associated with broader public health burdens.
+Short-term exposure can lead to increased hospital visits, school and work absences, and medication use due to aggravated asthma and other respiratory conditions.
+Long-term exposure has been linked to impaired lung function and an increased incidence of cardiovascular issues including strokes and premature mortality, particularly during warm seasons when ozone concentrations are elevated.

 Problem areas

 The United States Environmental Protection Agency has developed an Air Quality index to help explain air pollution levels to the general public.
 8-hour average ozone mole fractions of 76 to 95 nmol/mol are described as "Unhealthy for Sensitive Groups", 96 nmol/mol to 115 nmol/mol as unhealthy and 116 nmol/mol to 404 nmol/mol as very unhealthy.
 The EPA has designated over 300 counties of the United States, clustered around the most heavily populated areas (especially in California and the Northeast), as failing to comply with the National Ambient Air Quality Standards.

 In 2000, the Ozone Annex was added to the U.S.–Canada Air Quality Agreement.
 The Ozone Annex addresses transboundary air pollution that contributes to ground-level ozone, which contributes to smog.
 The main goal was to attain proper ozone air quality standards in both countries.
 The North Front Range of Colorado has been out of compliance with the Federal Air Quality standards.
 The U.S. EPA designated Fort Collins as part of the ozone non-attainment area in November 2007.
 This means that the U.S.'s environmental law considers the air quality to be worse than the National Ambient Air Quality Standards, which are defined in the Clean Air Act Amendments.
 In 2024, the Lung Association ranked Fort Collins 16th in the nation for high ozone days out of 228 metropolitan areas, 38 for 24-hour particle pollution out of 223 metropolitan areas, and 136 for annual particle pollution out of 204 metropolitan areas.

 In monitoring air quality, Boulder County, Colorado is classified by the EPA as part of a nine-county group that includes the Denver metro area and North Front Range region.
 This nine-county zone has recorded ozone levels that exceed the EPA's ozone standard since 2004.
 Attempts have been made under the Early Action Compact to bring the area's air quality up to the EPA's standards.
 However, since 2004 ozone pollution in Boulder County has regularly failed to meet federal standards set by the Environmental Protection Agency.
 The County of Boulder continues trying to alleviate some of the ozone pollution through programming that encourages people to drive less, and stop ozone polluting activities during the heat of the day.